-WinRAR by Alexander Roshal is a commercial file packer with a Windows GUI version and command-line versions for FreeBSD, Mac OS-X, and Linux.
-WinRAR’s native compression scheme performs slightly worse than 7-Zip’s but the program supports many more flags and features, including a security envelope that detects tampering.
-Free UnRAR programs are available for all supported platforms and more.
+WinRAR by Alexander Roshal is a commercial file packer with GUI versions for Windows and Android, and command-line versions for FreeBSD, Mac OS-X, and Linux.
+WinRAR’s native compression scheme performs slightly worse than 7-Zip’s but the program supports many more flags and features.
+Free UnRAR programs are available for all supported platforms.

-Some of Paint.NET’s missing features are supplied by plugins. dpy’s Pack provides a variety of features, most importantly custom text formatting and positioning.
-Simon Brown’s Plugin Pack (feature overview) supports custom brushes and animated GIFs/PNGs, among others.
+Some of Paint.NET’s missing features are supplied by plugins. dpy’s Pack provides custom text formatting and positioning, among others, while Simon Brown’s Plugin Pack (feature overview) supports custom brushes and animated GIFs/PNGs.
 Evan Olds’s Icon/Cursor Format Support creates Windows icon and cursor files.
 You can find more goodies for Paint.NET and other purposes on the websites of Simon Brown and Evan Olds, so browse around.

 Classic Shell by Ivo Beltchev recreates older Start menu styles and enhances Windows Explorer & Internet Explorer.
 That used to be a mere curiosity – until Windows 8 replaced the Start menu with an absurdly useless Start screen.
-Now Classic Shell is essential for Windows 8, at least if you don’t have a touch screen.
+Now Classic Shell is essential for Windows 8 and also Windows 8.1, at least if you don’t have a touch screen.